 Upon entering the event space, guests were greeted by a cacophony of people enjoying the carefully curated vibe.
 Some people gathered towards the front of the venue in a section set aside for guests to play video games on three separate televisions.

 Others lingered at the bar.
-The menu included fun cocktails, and plant-based food inspired by global flavor profiles from Ital Emporium.
+The menu included fun cocktails, and plant-based food.
 A conversational buzz filled the event as Rise Radio’s resident DJ played music that set the tone for the night.

 Attendees also gathered around tables in the venue’s outdoor space to play board and card games while chatting and networking.